Completing the application form – CoL Centre PhD programme 2025

 You do not need to contact supervisors to discuss the project(s) but you are welcome to do so if you wish.

-Please pay particular attention to this section, and please tell us what science areas you are most interested in and how this relates to the positions/ supervisors you have selected (max.
+Please pay particular attention to this section.
+Answer the question and tell us about your scientific interest (max.
 200 words); why doing a PhD is important to you (max.
-80 words); how you think your broader academic knowledge and research experience will help you during the PhD (max.
-80 words); and something about you and your life experiences beyond your studies (max.
-80 words).
+80 words); the relevance of your broader academic knowledge and research experience (maximum 80 words); and helpful life experiences (maximum 100 words).
+Please note the maximum word limit for each section.

 Note: you can re-size the text boxes to make them larger by using the drag handle in the bottom right.